-The OzJet story: Australia's short-lived 'all business class' airline
+How OzJet challenged Qantas with an ‘all business class’ airline

 How an upstart airline with all-business-class Boeing 737s challenged Qantas on the lucrative Sydney-Melbourne route.

-The OzJet story: Australia's short-lived 'all business class' airline
+How OzJet challenged Qantas with an ‘all business class’ airline

-This has long made it a highly profitable corridor for airlines – one built on the back of business travellers shuttling between Australia's two largest cities.
+Sydney-Melbourne is among the world's busiest domestic routes, and a highly profitable corridor for airlines – one largely built on the back of business travellers shuttling between Australia's two largest cities, to the benefit of Qantas and Virgin Australia.

 Little wonder, then, that in the early 2000s, Melbourne-born millionaire Paul Stoddart – then better known as owner of Italy's Minardi Formula One team and founder of charter airline European Aviation – decided he wanted a piece of the action.

-The way he'd do it would be to start an all-business-class airline offering flat-rate fares comparable with flexible economy on Qantas.
+And the way he'd do that would be to start an all-business-class airline offering flat-rate fares comparable with flexible economy tickets on Qantas.

 His airline was named OzJet – and after launching on November 29 2005, it survived for just 14 weeks.